 The BIEE initiative consists of three separate partnership funds: The Bronx Partnership for Electric Transportation, the Bronx Partnership for Environmental Benefit, and the Bronx Partnership for Residential and Commercial Energy Efficiency and New Technology.
 The goal of the initiative is to demonstrate pathways to a greener Bronx.
 For-profit companies, non-profit organizations and housing corporations operating in the Bronx are eligible to apply for BIEE funds.
 BIEE funds can be used for: Implementation of energy-efficient measures, including electric/alternative fuel machinery and equipment; Boiler retrofit; New technology to reduce air pollution and/or cause energy savings, e.g.: green roofs and other greening measures; Solar technology; Wind technology; and Customized energy surveys.

-The Bronx Overall Economic Development Corporation [BOEDC] serves as economic development consultants for the Office of the Bronx Borough President Ruben Diaz, Jr. Want to find out what benefits a Bronx address offers your business?
+The Bronx Overall Economic Development Corporation [BOEDC] serves as the borough's economic development for the Office of the Bronx Borough President.
+Want to find out what benefits a Bronx address offers your business?
 Need assistance finding the right site, recruiting employees or accessing federal, state or city benefits?
 Looking for a low-cost government loan to help your company grow or assistance in implementing cost-saving, environmentally-friendly projects?
 Whatever your need or the size of your business, the Bronx Overall Economic Development Corporation (BOEDC) can help.